 An item like a laundry basket or a hamper/picnic basket can double up as a crate to carry your books.
 You won’t have to worry about the bottom of it breaking like you would with a cardboard box.
 This is also a fun alternative to help get everyone involved in the packing, if you’re moving house with children.

 There’s a variety of different type of books that all require specific treatment when it comes to packing for moving house.
 You should always pack the same type of book together, so all of your antique and valuable books are together in the box throughout the move.

 We’ve put together the ultimate guide on packing specific books, so you know exactly how to pack each type of book to prevent torn pages and damage to the covers.

 Now that you've sorted through and packed your books for moving house, you should sort out your home removal.
-Compare My Move will help you get connected with up to 6 professional removal companies in your area, saving you up to 70% off the cost along the way.
+Compare My Move will help you get connected with up to 6 professional removal companies in your area, saving you up to 70% off your house removal costs along the way.